 - the environment which rangatahi receive SBHS should be safe and comforting

 - a system that caters to all and isn’t a “One-Size doesn’t Fit All” approach.

-Māngai Whakatipu bring youth voice, perspectives, knowledge and experience into the enhancements programme and advise the programme partners on tailored communications material and channels for young people.
+Māngai Whakatipu brings youth voice, perspectives, knowledge, and experience into the enhancements programme and advises the programme partners on tailored communications material and channels for young people.

 Te Tatau Kitenga discussion document